Hon. Dan Glickman

 Before his election to Congress in 1976, Mr. Glickman served as president of the Wichita, Kansas School Board; was a partner in the law firm of Sargent, Klenda and Glickman; and worked as a trial attorney at the U.S. Securities and Exchange Commission.
 He received his Bachelor of Arts in history from the University of Michigan and his J.D. from The George Washington University.
 He is a member of the Kansas and District of Columbia bar associations.

 Mr. Glickman is also on the board of directors of the Chicago Mercantile Exchange; Communities in Schools; chairman of the Food Research and Action Center, a domestic anti-hunger organization; member of the National 4-H Council; and Chair of the U.S. Global Leadership Coalition.
 He co-chairs “AGree”, an initiative of eight foundations, administered by the Meridian Institute, to look at long-term implications of food and agricultural policy.
 He is a member of the Council on Foreign Relations, the Academy of Motion Picture Arts and Sciences; Council on American Politics at The Graduate School of Political Management at The George Washington University; World Food Program-USA.
 He is the co-chair of the Chicago Council on Global Affairs’ global agricultural development initiative.
 He is also on the International Advisory Board of APCO Associates.
-He was recently appointed by Secretary of Agriculture, Tom Vilsack as Chair of the newly created Foundation for Food and Agriculture Research.Print This Page
+He is a past Chair of the Foundation for Food and Agriculture Research.Print This Page